Gamerelk/MasterCraft/README.md

 - **Version 1.0.0-Alpha**

-This is the first alpha release of MasterCraft.
-Expect future updates with additional features and improvements.
+This Is The First Alpha Release Of MasterCraft.
+Expect Future Updates With Additional Features And Improvements.

 ## Features